WayneYe/wayneye.github.io/_posts/2020-06-03-BMW-Convertible-As-My-Beater-Car.md

 I [bought a 2015 BMW X5](https://youtu.be/cW-8o_rfh8s) Dec last year, it has been half a year so far (with 2 months she stayed inside the garage for most of the time due to the pandemic), I am pretty satisfied with it, her condition is absolutely excellent, everything works, yes you see it correctly, after 5 years of its life, there was nothing broken, as BMW vehicle built in recent years, this is something not VERY easy.
 My plan is to keep it as long as possible before it [turns into an endless money pit](https://www.motor1.com/reviews/406108/bmw-maintenance-cost/), and keeping her value as high as possible, one of the major reason I bought her was its AWD and comfortable so that I can drive it to Lake Tahoe often during winter season, for other seasons I was seriously thinking about buying a beater car, to put my mileage on it instead of this pricey Bimmer.

+## My requirements

-The requirements I've considers are listed & ranked below:
+I've considers are listed & ranked below:

 >
 1. Must be a stick shift